Fortnite Developer Rules

 4.3 Commercial Content and Sponsorships

 Brands and developers are welcome to collaborate in Fortnite, as long as they follow these rules and any applicable laws.
-You cannot pay Epic Games to promote your content within Fortnite.

 4.4 In-Island Transactions Rules